mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 evergreen patch -p ops-manager-kubernetes -v build_and_push_images_development -f
 ```

-This will result in a single task being executed in `evergreen` that will push the images to:

-* **ECR**: 268558157000.dkr.ecr.us-east-1.amazonaws.com/dev

-## QA Plan

-Perform a sanity check with your Kops cluster.
+Perform a sanity check with your Kops cluster using just built images.
 This cluster should
 have access to the ECR images, as they are all hosted in AWS.

 We still don't have a good QA plan so you should do several tests